fsoubes/FilterRank/doc/frankfilter3.md

 ### Benchmark GPU vs ImageJ

-As we previously described that the GPU and ImageJ implementation are more faster than the CPU in term of execution time, what about the performance between the GPU and ImageJ.
+As we previously described that the GPU and ImageJ implementation are more faster than the CPU in term of execution time, what about the performance between the GPU and ImageJ for two different kernel.

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/Montagegpuvsij964x339.jpg)
 #### Fig 16.
 Execution time benchmark analysis against the variance algorithm of ImageJ for a kernel size = 3, filter = Variance.